 1.1) If your distribution includes a package manager such as apt-get or yum, the easiest and recommended option is to install Java 7 OpenJDK.
-Otherwise, install the Java 7 JDK (available from ther linked downloads page - you may have to scroll down to find it) NetBeans or Java EE).
+Otherwise, install the Java 7 JDK (available from ther linked downloads page - you may have to scroll down to find it) NetBeans or Java EE aren't required.
 Asset Bank requires Java 6 or higher (on the server).
 We recommend that you use the Server JVM which means that you should download the JDK instead of the JRE, because the JRE only comes with the Client JVM.

 1.2) Install Tomcat version 7.0.55.
 On Red Hat distributions we recommend installing a standard binary distribution instead of a packaged managed version of tomcat.
 See points 3 and 8 for notes about configuring Tomcat.
 If your Linux distrubutions repository only supplies Tomcat 6 this is also still supported.